Dewi Remaja

-Dewi Remaja is a beauty pageant and reality television show in which a number of aspiring Malaysian women compete for the title of "Dewi Remaja" and the opportunity to start a career in the modelling or acting industry based in Malaysia.
-Created and organized by the Remaja magazine owned by the Kumpulan Media Karangkraf Sdn.
-Bhd (now known as Nu Ideaktif Sdn.
-Bhd) while Astro television is the main broadcaster of the contest.
-Since its establishment in 1985, the pageant have crowned 11 winners.
-The winner is crowned by the previous edition's titleholder.
+Dewi Remaja is a Malaysian reality television show in which aspiring young women vie for the coveted title and a pathway into the modelling or acting industry in the country.

-The reigning Dewi Remaja is Murut-Dusun Tracie Sinidol from Tambunan, Sabah.
-She was crowned on 3 September 2022.
-She was the first Sabahan and the first woman from East Malaysia to ever win the title of Dewi Remaja.
+The current Dewi Remaja is Nurel Bahrin from Kuching, Sarawak, who was crowned on 29 November 2023 at the CIDB Convention Centre, Kuala Lumpur by outgoing winner Tracie Sinidol of Sabah.
+Nurel holds the distinction of being the first Sarawakian and the second woman from East Malaysia to win the Dewi Remaja title.

 History

+The competition was created and organised by Remaja magazine, originally under Kumpulan Media Karangkraf Sdn.
+Bhd. (now Nu Ideaktif Sdn.
+Bhd.), and is primarily broadcast by Astro.
+Since its inception in 1985, Dewi Remaja has crowned 13 winners, with each titleholder traditionally crowned by her predecessor.

 During the 2018 edition of Dewi Remaja, the winner Haneesya Hanee was stripped off her title due to a controversial video of her with other friends at a nightclub.
 However, she was not replaced by any of the runners-up.
 For the first time in the history of Dewi Remaja, the Remaja magazine did not feature a winning image of the winner on the cover page.

-Format
+Contestant selection

 Each edition of Dewi Remaja has eight episodes and starts with 10 to 12 contestants.
 Contestants are judged weekly based on their overall appearance and participation in challenges.
 In some editions, every contestants get the chance to be appear on the cover page of Remaja magazine; each episode, one contestant is eliminated, whereas in exceptional situations, the panel of judges did not comply on an elimination.